 Whenever possible, I always try to Cook Like Grandma Did.
-I feel a wave of nostalgia and a warm hug when I use them.
+I feel a wave of nostalgia and a warm hug when I use her cookware.
 And I use them a lot!

 Grandma & Grandpa were married in 1938 and enjoyed a lifetime together